-On 19 January 2024 the central export cable tripped due to the failure of an earth sheath clamp at the RCS.
-Following prompt action by the Company the export cable was repaired and the central circuit returned to service on 24 February 2024.
-In addition, following monitoring of other cable earth sheath clamps several circuit de-ratings have been necessary in order to prevent thermal runaway of several earth sheath clamps and failure of the export cable.
+Following monitoring of cable earth sheath clamps in March 2024, several circuit de-ratings have been necessary in order to prevent thermal runaway of several earth sheath clamps and failure of the export cable.
 The root cause investigation and remediation works to remove the de-ratings is ongoing at the time of writing.
-The Company has issued an exceptional event claim, which will be updated once the root cause analysis investigation is complete, under the terms of its offshore transmission licence, for the 19 January 2024 cable failure and circuit de-ratings, in order to exclude the outage from its availability performance for the year ended 31 December 2024.
+The Company has issued an exceptional event claim, which will be updated once the root cause analysis investigation is complete, in order to exclude the outage from its availability performance for the year ended 31 December 2024.
 The Company is confident of a successful exceptional event claim, which if determined by 25 January 2025, will result in no revenue impact in 2025/26.